aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

 #### HeatWave E-Commerce Application Architecture

-For the e-commerce application, you only need a front-end web server and a REST middleware layer with HeatWave GenAI.
-The components in this application are as following:
+For the e-commerce application, you need a web browser.
+From the web browser you can interact with the web server, which is Apache running PHP files, and the database is HeatWave supports generative AI capabilities.

-- Next.js Front-End
-- Strapi Middleware
-- HeatWave GenAI

     ![E-commerce application components](./images/architecture.png "E-commerce application components")